opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 #### Check for regressions

-To make sures the new changes are not breaking other features, make sure to run tests of the previous exercises as well.
+To make sure the new changes are not breaking other features, run the tests of the previous exercises as well.

     make p4-test TEST=packetio